How to Test Your App on an iPhone Using Xcode

 We have an in-depth tutorial on how to code Xcode that’s written for complete beginners.
 I strongly suggest giving it a read for a full explanation of how Xcode works.
 But I’ll quickly summarize the key highlights below before we continue with the testing instructions.

 Xcode is an integrated development environment, better known as an IDE.
-It’s the official IDE for Apple that’s used to create, test, and debug apps for iPhone, iPad, Apple Watch, Mac, and Apple TV.
+It’s the official IDE for Apple that’s used to create, test, and debug apps for iOS devices, including iPhone, iPad, Apple Watch, Mac, and Apple TV.

 Xcode is also great for team collaboration.
 So your entire development team can work together on the app and ensure it’s ready for testers before deployment.
 It’s much easier to use Xcode for testing and debugging apps before they’re added to the app store.